Linkvalue-Interne/LvConnect/docs/endpoint-oauth.md

 - password
 - refresh_token
 - client_credentials
+- authorization_code

 This endpoint requires client authentication (to be sure that the application is authorized to request tokens).
 You must provide client credentials (client id and client secret) in the `Authorization` header as `Basic` credentials.

+The token can be generated to allow only specific scopes.
+These scopes must be present in your application allowed scope list or it will trigger an `invalid_scope` error.
+By default the scope of the token will be all the allowed scopes of your application.

 #### Request payload for password grant